cmtoomey/TableauConference2017/Scripts/readme.md

 + Extracts: Dynamically reprioritize Extracts based on historical run history and completion percentages.
 It's basically `tabadmin set backgrounder.sort_jobs_by_run_time_history_observable_hours` on steroids
 + Permissions: Archive all workbook permissions to Dynamo
 + Sandbox: Compare list of users to list of Sandbox projects and create new ones as needed.
++ Restart: This is how to use SSM to do command-line activities on Tableau Server.
+It requires you to either be running Tableau Server in AWS, or have a managed instance on-premise.
+It also recommends (but not requires) you to have tabadmin on path.
+If you don't know how to do this, you can run tabadmin.js